chriscdn/pdf-split/README.md

 - `pageIndex` is 0-based.
 - The cache key is based on `pdfFilePath` and `pageIndex`.
 Ensure that unique PDFs have unique names to avoid cache collisions.
+- File caching and cleanup are handled automatically by `FileCache`.

 ## License